 More information about the facilities and venues on the Park can be found below:

 - The venues at the Park have reopened, with special measures in place to keep you safe.
 Most sessions will need to be pre-booked – please visit the venues' websites for the latest information.
 To get in contact with the venues directly, you can find details here.

 - Many of the restaurants, cafés and bars on and around the Park have reopened for outdoor dining only, in line with Government guidelines.
 Many also continue to offer takeaway and delivery services.
 Please check directly with each establishment before travelling.

 - Toilets are open 10am – 6pm and are located at The Podium near the ArcelorMittal Orbit and at the Timber Lodge.
 Please see a map here.
 There is an increased cleaning regime in place to ensure visitors are as safe as possible.

 - Play areas are open, with only some areas closed off.
 There is clear signage telling users to take precautions.
 The Waterworks Fountains in the south of the Park are switched off.

-- The outdoor gyms at the Park are closed.
+- The outdoor gyms at the Park are open.

 - Our Security team are continually monitoring the Park – if you need to get in contact to report an incident, please call 0300 2012 121.